fengwang/nn-denoising/README.md

 #### fetching pre-trained model:

-Download `denoiser.model` from https://drive.google.com/open?id=1uD3LvmNRTc5clM9x3fkhiQ4X-cedflMc, and place it in the root of the folder
+Download `denoiser.model` from https://drive.google.com/open?id=1uD3LvmNRTc5clM9x3fkhiQ4X-cedflMc, and place it in the root of the repo

 #### example code: